Space

-Researchers are looking into the following applications of nanotechnology in space:
+Researchers are looking into the following applications of nanotechnology in space flight:

 The Center for Nanotechnology at NASA Ames is looking at how nanotechnology can be used to reduce the mass, volume, and power consumption of a wide range of spacecraft systems including sensors, communications, navigation, and propulsion systems.